Opinion | There is no Trumpism. There is only Trump.

-One can understand why they gambled — at least in a strictly political sense.
+One can understand why Hawley and Cruz gambled — at least in a strictly political sense.
 But for their gamble to pay off, there has to be a concrete legacy that Trump can pass on to heirs, a Trumpism that extends beyond the man himself.
-Trump clearly believes this legend himself — see Tuesday’s threat to assist primary challenges to Republicans who voted against him.
+Trump clearly believes this legend — see Tuesday’s threat to assist primary challenges to Republicans who voted against him.
 It’s far from clear, however, that such a thing exists.

 Many people think they see some larger movement, but often what they see seems suspiciously close to what they themselves are most interested in.
 The liberal Democrats who think the Republican Party is animated by little besides hatred of racial and sexual minorities saw voters flocking to a candidate brazen enough to ditch the code words and say the awful stuff straight out.
 For heterodox conservative policy wonks thwarted by their own coalition, Trump demonstrated that their flavor of populism was key to the party’s future.
 Republicans who were mainly incensed at perceived disrespect from liberal institutions tended to locate Trump’s appeal in his belligerent refusal to mouth liberal pieties.